malinowskip/push/README.md

 - a TypeScript module for pushing messages to the _Pushover Message API_ endpoint.
 - a CLI utility for usage in shell scripts.
-It may serve as an alternative to calling the Pushover Message API using curl in shell scripts.
+It may serve as an alternative to calling the Pushover Message API using curl.

 ## Usage examples